BII and other complications are leading to a major jump in explant surgeries, doctors say.

 "For example," continued Chen, "the most significant disease caused by breast implants is Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL), a cancer of the immune system that has led to 33 deaths worldwide."

-Alexander Zuriarrain, M.D., a double board-certified plastic surgeon with Zuri Plastic Surgery, also noted the risk of BIA-ALCL.
+Alexander Zuriarrain, M.D., a double board-certified plastic surgeon in Miami with Zuri Plastic Surgery, also noted the risk of BIA-ALCL.
 "This is directly linked to the texturization process of certain implants that are no longer being used," he explained.
 "These types of implants were recalled and at this point, the implants that are recommended are smooth surface implants."

 Chen said various studies have described an increased incidence of autoimmune diseases in women with breast implants—especially silicone breast implants—although causation has not been proven.
 Even so, all patients should review the FDA's warning to educate themselves about the risks of breast implants.

 The most common confirmed risk associated with breast implants is an infection that can occur after surgery.
 "In general, this is less than a 1 percent chance," Zuriarrain said.
 "It is very uncommon and in general quite rare.
-It can require removal of the implant if the infection were to progress, but this is unlikely."
+It can require removal of the breast implant if the infection were to progress, but this is unlikely."

 Another possible risk associated with breast implants is developing a hematoma after breast augmentation.
 "That would require evacuation of the blood with a return to the operating room," Zuriarrain stated.
 "On some occasions, the implant must be left out of the breast pocket and replaced at a future time.
 In other instances, the implant can be immediately replaced."